pli6508/sidewalk-robot/README.md

 This project develops a customized Docker container for running GPU-accelerated machine learning models on an OAK-D camera.

+The Docker container is published at the DockerHub repository [gpucam](https://hub.docker.com/repository/docker/ping6508/gpucam/general)

 ### Docker Container Setup:

 **1. Before Starting:**